miguel-angel-monjas/master-thesis/hadoop-cluster-setup.md

 And a `DataNode` in each slave instance.

 If you do not get this output in all the instances of the cluster, you need to analyze the log files available at `$HADOOP_HOME/logs`.
-Relevant log files are `hadoop-ubuntu-datanode-hdfs-master.log`, `hadoop-ubuntu-namenode-hdfs-master.log`, and `hadoop-ubuntu-secondarynamenode-hdfs-master.log`.
+Relevant log files are `hadoop-ubuntu-datanode-cluster-master.log`, `hadoop-ubuntu-namenode-cluster-master.log`, and `hadoop-ubuntu-secondarynamenode-cluster-master.log`.

-The status of the HDFS cluster can be verified in http://hdfs-master:50070/
+The status of the HDFS cluster can be verified in http://cluster-master:50070/

 To stop the HDFS cluster simply type:
 ```bash